avaframe/AvaFrame/docs/DFAnumerics.rst

 (:math:`\mathbf{\bar{u}}` is the mesh velocity interpolated at the particle position).
 :math:`C_{Lat}` is a coefficient that rules the viscous force.
 It would be the equivalent of :math:`C_{Drag}` in the case of the drag force.
 The :math:`C_{Lat}` is a numerical parameter that depends on the mesh size.
-Its value is set to 100 and should be discussed and further tested.
+Its value is set in the configuration (``subgridMixingFactor``) to 100 by default (ToDo: and should be discussed and further tested).

 Adding the viscous force
 ~~~~~~~~~~~~~~~~~~~~~~~~~